DudeUni/Go_Ethereum_Docs/index.md

 - What is the consensus mechanism?

     >Currently, it is PoW with only 1 node.
+Later it will be changed to PoA.

 ## App